sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 ### Awesome React Hooks

 - No wrapper hell: every hook is just one line of code.
-- No implicit dependencies: explicit one certain call for one certian hook.
+- No implicit dependencies: explicit one certain call for one certain hook.
 - Flexible data usage.
-- No name colision and overlap props due to flexible data usage.
+- No name collision and overlap props due to flexible data usage.
 - Flexible optimization methods:
   - avoid re-render with hook deps list
   - `useMemo` hook for memorized values